ewestfal/kuali-rice-training/README.md

 ## License

 All original works in this repository are Copyright Eric Westfall, All Rights Reserved and may be used for personal use only.
 See [LICENSE.txt](LICENSE.txt) for details.
 If you are interested in using these materials for non-personal use then please contact me at ewestfal@gmail.com.
+I also do consulting, training, and application development across a number of different technology areas, so please contact me as well if you would like to work with me on something.

 ## Other Info